Cradle of Humankind Human Origins Dig

 A portion of your fees fund bursaries for black female South African paleontologists!

 Pricing is based on a 6-guest minimum, double-occupancy.
-Single traveler price is from $7,999.
+Single travelers pay an additional $480.
+Travel logistics managed by Into Africa.

-• Rates remain subject to change until such time that full and final payment has been received.
-Rates can change based on availability, exchange rates and changes implemented by service providers.
+Rates remain subject to change until such time that full and final payment has been received.